jolie/docs/src/language-tools-and-standard-library/architectural-composition/collections.md

 }
 ```

 Note that here we use the parallel composition of the primitive `forward`.
-A complete example of message broadcasting thprugh the usage of smart aggregation can be found [here](https://github.com/jolie/examples/tree/master/04_architectural_composition/08_collection/02_broadcasting).
+A complete example of message broadcasting through the usage of smart aggregation can be found [here](https://github.com/jolie/examples/tree/master/04_architectural_composition/08_collection/02_broadcasting).

 ## Collection and Interface extension